DmitryBurnaev/starlette-web/docs/receipts/channels.md

 In comparison, this is not an issue for caches, since all operations in caches are atomic and do not require pair-wise synchronization.

-In practice, this means, that you have to instantiate channels every time you need to use them.
+In practice, this means, that you have to instantiate channels with `async with` block, every time you need to use them.